 We don’t pretend to know the ultimate value of anything.
 We do know that some people were “offended” and not just grand standing for the cameras when they stated that they were intimidated and offended.
 Some people live their lives to be in front of the camera, and offense is an acting term.
 That is the nature of some people.

 The Caddo Parish Commissioners, sensing the mood of a large number of constituents, took the proactive steps to remove the Confederate flag from the grounds of the courthouse and replace it with an American flag.
+One can click to see how to install a flag.
 These commissioners, ass well as many other citizens, work to make life the least bit brighter each day by deeds and actions and often never receive the benefit of a “thank you” from anything they do.
 Actions they take or anything they write often falls like the tree in the forest.
 Many people require prolonged repetitive exposure to good deeds and actions before they appreciate what others out there do to benefit their lives.

 Probably only a small number of people were personally offended by the flag that flew over the memorial.
 However, if a single black man, woman or child stood before that flag, read the scroll or spent the time to gaze upon the figure pointing at the words cut in the stone and were really threatened by the intent of the people who raised that flag, it was one too many.
 The tone of discussions in Shreveport on race, religion or any one of a number of topics can cause great hurt often with a single word.
 That’s the way it is, many levels of tolerance and bigotry.